n3m3s7s/softimo/README.md

 ### Physical cache

-The "Physical cache" provides a convenient way to save all output images, using the server file system in an readable way; if the caching is enabled than all further requests to the same image with the same manipulations set will be processed only once and other client can benefit of faster rendering;
+The "Physical cache" provides a convenient way to save all output images, using the server file system in an readable way; if the caching is enabled than all further requests to the same image with the same manipulations set will be processed only once and other clients can benefit of faster rendering;

 **Important**: every caching file is "bounded" to the "Last modification time" of the original image file; as a result if the original image is overrided/overwritten wihout changing its name (or set of manipulations), a new "output" image will be created and "cached" accordingly;

-All caching files are stores in the "cacheDir" folder, setted in the configuration file; if this option is not overrided (or if its value is NULL) than Soft will try to store all files in the "cache/soft" directory, relative to the "soft.php" script location; obviously the "cacheDir" folder must be writeable, and we suggest to provide a directory outside the webserver scope for security reasons;
+All caching files are stores in the "cacheDir" folder, setted in the configuration file; if this option is not overrided (or if its value is NULL) than Soft will try to store all files in the "cache/soft" directory, relative to the "soft.php" script location; obviously the "cacheDir" folder must be writeable, and I suggest to provide a directory outside the webserver scope for security reasons;

-The caching structure is the one provided by Glide (http://glide.thephpleague.com/1.0/config/source-and-cache/); as a result every source file manipulated by Soft will be cache in a directory with the same name of the original file, which will contains all the variations of a single image;
+The caching structure is the one provided by Glide (http://glide.thephpleague.com/1.0/config/source-and-cache/); as a result every source file manipulated by Soft will be cached in a directory with the same name of the original file, which will contains all the variations of the single image;

 For example if the source image is "kayaks.jpg" then You will find a directory named "kayaks.jpg" under the "cacheDir" folder;